Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Experimental Results

 \subsection{RQ3: Challenging Benchmarks}

-Aside from PANAS, we offer more complex scales to measure emotions, as listed in Table~\ref{tab-measures}.
-While the PANAS evaluates the ability of LLM software to associate external situations with emotions, the challenging benchmarks assess its proficiency in establishing connections between disparate situations, with evoked emotions as the common nexus.
+\textbf{GPT-3.5-Turbo cannot comprehend the underlying evoked emotions to establish a link between two situations.} Aside from PANAS, we offer more complex scales to measure emotions, as listed in Table~\ref{tab-measures}.
+While the PANAS evaluates the ability of LLMs to associate external situations with emotions, the challenging benchmarks assess its proficiency in establishing connections between disparate situations, with evoked emotions as the common nexus.
 For instance, an item from the Aggression Questionnaire used to measure anger is ``Once in a while I can't control the urge to strike another person.''
-Upon presented with situations such as ``If you say 40, your classmates say 70, saying exactly the opposite'' (from Anger-1: Facing Self-Opinioned People), the LLM software should effectively evoke a sense of anger and yield a higher score for the statement.
-Utilizing the same situations in \S\ref{sec:rq1}, we conduct experiments on ChatGPT and present the results in Table~\ref{tab-rq3}.
-Except for Depression, we observe no statistically significant difference between the initial scores and the scores after exposure to the situations, indicating substantial room for improvement in current LLM software.
+When presented with situations such as ``If you say 40, your classmates say 70, saying exactly the opposite'' (from Anger-1: Facing Self-Opinioned People), LLMs should effectively evoke a sense of anger and yield a higher score for the statement.
+Utilizing the same situations in \S\ref{sec:rq1}, we conduct experiments on GPT-3.5-Turbo and present the results in averaged by emotions in Table~\ref{tab-rq3-brief}, and results averaged by factors in Table~\ref{tab-rq3} in the Appendix.
+Except for Depression, we observe no statistically significant difference between the initial scores and the scores after exposure to the situations, indicating substantial room for improvement in current LLMs.